 - 1/2 cup sour cream

 - Heat a Dutch oven covered with cooking spray over medium-high heat.
-Crumble the beef into the pan and add the onions.
+Crumble the beef into the pan and add the onions and mushrooms.
 Saute until the beef is browned and the onions are tender.

 - Add the garlic salt, caraway seeds, and egg noddles.
 Stir in the beef broth.
 Bring the broth to a boil, cover, and simmer 10 to 15 minutes or until the noodles are cooked.